ding-ma/Data_Verification/README.md

 # What I've Learned
 * I learned a lot about Pandas and how to avoid countless forloop to do data manipulations.

+# What I could've done differently
+Looking back at this project, I could've sperated the PM2.5 from O3 and NO2 because they required additional steps to process.
+Seperating the code into two modules can make things a lot cleaner to look at.
+I can also reference the colunm letter and number at the start of the for loop instead of doing "get_column_letter()" every time.